deanthecoder/DTC.Installer/README.md

 * **Auto-icon detection:**
   The script can automatically locate your app’s icon at `Assets/app.ico` (and `app.icns` on macOS), warning if missing.
 * **Cross-platform ready:**
-  Windows packaging uses Inno Setup; macOS and Linux support are planned.
+  Windows installers use Inno Setup; macOS drag-and-drop DMGs are generated automatically, and Linux support is planned.

+### macOS Packaging

+The generated `packaging.json` includes a `Mac` section with sensible defaults:

+- Builds both Apple Silicon (`osx-arm64`) and Intel (`osx-x64`) runtimes.
+- Produces drag-and-drop `.dmg` files under `dist/mac/`, each containing the app bundle and an `Applications` shortcut.
+- Uses `Installer/templates/Info.plist` as the bundle manifest; customise icons, identifiers, or metadata by editing the `Mac` section.